Log Me In

 Existential Psychology

-For an online course on Existential Psychotherapy:
+Our online course, Existential Psychotherapy:

 I grew up in a post-Holocaust household where my parents replaced their belief in God with belief in humanity.
 Dinners in my household have not been about the "soup of the day" but the "idea of the day."
 Rollo May, Buber and Sarter were often served as the "Existentialist of the day."
 Existentialism was the religion of the household at the time.
 As a result, I have learned to identify my existential angst and to continuously attempt to come to term with my sense of loneliness and mortality.
 As a clinician, I try to differentiate between depression and anxiety and, when appropriate, view human struggling in existential terms rather than DSM terms.